-285 different state and regional government agencies: i.e., Puertos del Estado (SAMOA; Sotillo et al., 2020), SOCIB (WMOP; Mourre et al., 2021), MeteoGalicia (MG; Costa et al., 2012) or the case of the Marine Institute ocean forecasting systems for Ireland (Nagy et al., 2020) with coastal systems focused on very limited -highly sensored- bay areas.
+There are also coastal OOFSs delivered by national agencies or organisms that run their own observational networks.
+This is the case in Spain of ocean model systems from different state and regional government agencies: i.e., Puertos del Estado (SAMOA; Sotillo et al., 2019 and García-León et al., 2022), SOCIB (WMOP; Mourre et al., 2018), MeteoGalicia (MG; Costa et al., 2012) or the case of the Marine Institute ocean forecasting systems for Ireland (Nagy et al., 2020) with coastal systems focused on very limited -highly monitored bay areas.
+In these cases, usually they take advantage of synergies of the combination of high-resolution model solutions and operational observational data sources (being the in-situ operational observational capacity developed by running operational networks or through the sustained periodic measurement at fixed stations) progressing towards more operational validation procedures.
 Even in these optimal cases, operational validation is mainly limited to model best estimate solutions, and generation of end-user metrics or uncertainty estimation is still missing, but in the long-term evolution roadmaps.